-US stocks rise in early trading as volatile swings continue
+It’s up again for stocks as Wall Street’s wild ride extends

-NEW YORK (AP) — Stocks are rising in early trading on Wall Street, led by health care stocks after Joe Biden scored a number of Super Tuesday wins.
+NEW YORK (AP) — Stocks are rising sharply on Wall Street, led by health care companies after Joe Biden solidified his contender status for the Democratic presidential nomination.

 Investors see him as a more business-friendly alternative to Bernie Sanders.

+Investors are also anticipating central banks around the world will offer more stimulus in response to the economic fallout from the global coronavirus outbreak.

-The S&P 500 jumped 1.2% to recover nearly half its loss from the day before.
+The S&P 500 jumped 1.5% to recover half of its loss from the day before.

-A measure of fear in the stock market eased, but Treasury yields remain near record lows in a sign that traders remain concerned about the economic fallout from the virus.
+Several measures of fear in the market eased, but Treasury yields remain near record lows in a sign of continued caution.

 The yield on the 10-year Treasury note, a benchmark for home mortgage rates, fell to 0.96%.